Yug34/megalith/src/content/blog/better-testing.md

 const factorialFoo = (foo: Foo) => {
-  console.assert(Number.isInteger(foo.bar), "bar must exist and must be an integer") console.assert(foo.bar > 0, "bar must be positive") return factorial(foo.bar) // We assume this function is already defined elsewhere }
+  console.assert(Number.isInteger(foo.bar), "bar must exist and must be an integer") console.assert(foo.bar > 0, "bar must be positive")

+  // We now proceed with the confidence that our assumptions are true return factorial(foo.bar)
+}

 const invalidFoo = { bar: 5.2 }